CIMAN01/Traffic_Light_Simulation/README.md

 After making these changes, what improvements do you see?
 On your own, can you think of other improvements?
 (Hint: Try using ordinal values to switch light colors rather than relying on a switch statement.)

+*Note:

+Synchronized methods are outdated (legacy code) and should not be implmented as part of new code due to their blocking nature and resulting issues.
+For a more modern approach, asynchronous methods should be used instead (i.e. the Executor framework).